mstksg/inCode/copy/entries/inside.md

-The type of `pop2` should tell you that it is some sort of state machine that takes in an `[a]` as a state, and produces an `(a,a)` and pops out a modified `[a]`.
+The type of `pop2` should tell you that it is some sort of state machine that takes in an `[a]` as a state, and produces an `(a,a)` and pops out a modified `[a]` in the process.

 The *semantics* of "combining" two `State s` machines is that when you "combine" two machines, you create a new machine that feeds the input state into the first machine, feeds the modified state of the first machine into the second machine, and then pops out finally the modified state of the second machine.

 <!-- TODO: Add a diagram here -->